Here are a few of the things that set us apart from other nursing homes:

 We offer one comprehensive daily rate, with no extra charges for:

 Completed in 2002, our building offers a state-of-the-art design, with spa-like bathing areas and large, semi-private rooms graced with individual windows, temperature controls, large bathrooms, wide doorways and shadowboxes decorated to reflect residents’ lives.
 Homey common areas lead to secured, landscaped outdoor spaces with flower and vegetable gardens, raised planter boxes and occasional sightings of deer, fox and raccoon.
 Our in-house pharmacy manages residents’ medication needs in an effort to provide the best possible outcomes.

-The Colorado State Veterans Home at Fitzsimons has embraced the long-term care “culture change” movement.
+The Colorado State Veterans Community Living Center at Fitzsimons has embraced the long-term care “culture change” movement.
 Caregivers, other staff, residents and family members can receive training designed by culture change pioneer The Eden Alternative.
 Based on this training, the staff strives to make our community more like home and to reduce or eliminate residents’ feelings of helplessness, loneliness and boredom.

 Some of the culture change approaches used at our Home include: